-In the medieval period it was the centre for the important Jewish community. while in the 60’s and 70’s it’s unique character attracted artists and musicians.
+In the medieval period it was the centre for the important Jewish community while in the 60s and 70s its unique character attracted artists and musicians.
 Famous locals include film director Sergio Leone who grew up here and was in the same class at school as Ennio Morricone.

-Personally I can happily give it a miss as the stalls are full of tat and the occasional interesting piece of bric-a-brac you might come across on an antique stall will be ridiculously overpriced.
-The only food I saw was a peanut seller and a solitary cheese stall with the wares exposed to the sun and sweltering in plastic.
+Personally I can happily give the market a miss as the stalls are mainly full of tat and the occasional interesting piece of bricabrac you might come across will be ridiculously overpriced.
+The only food I saw was a peanut seller and a solitary cheese stall with the wares sweltering in plastic under the sun.

-The focal pointof the old Medieval area is Piazza Santa Maria di Trastevere and its beautiful church of the same name, one of the oldest in the city and home to a collection of beautiful mosaics.
+The focal point of the old Medieval area is Piazza Santa Maria di Trastevere and its beautiful church of the same name, one of the oldest in the city and home to a collection of beautiful mosaics.

 Da Lucia (Intermedaiate A), 2/b Vicolo del Mattonato, Tel.
-06 580 3601 GEM ALERT!
+06 580 3601, GEM ALERT!